headhunters-fas/HeadHunters-ReactNative/README.md

 # HeadHunters-ReactNative
-This is the frontend of our application with React native as cross platform framwork
+This is the frontend of our application with React native as cross platform framework